vick-k/ASP.NET-Core-Project-Airsoft/README.md

 # Project Airsoft
 ### Web project for the SoftUni course ASP.NET Advanced - September 2024
+Project Airsoft is a web application designed to streamline the management of airsoft events.
+It enables users to browse and register for events, post comments, explore airsoft terrains, and create or join airsoft teams, among other features.

+## Technologies Used
+### Backend
+- ASP.NET Core (MVC)
+- Entity Framework Core
+- MS SQL Server
+### Frontend
+- Razor View
+- Bootstrap
+### Testing
+- NUnit
 #
-To check the project, clone the repo or download it:
+**To check the project, clone the repo or download it:**
 - Clone using Web URL - https://github.com/vick-k/ASP.NET-Core-Project-Airsoft.git
 - Download link - https://github.com/vick-k/ASP.NET-Core-Project-Airsoft/archive/refs/heads/main.zip